Paying Only the Minimum Feels Like a Lie

 - Your payment mostly covers that interest

-So the balance barely changes.
-Not because you failed — but because that’s how the math works.
+So the balance barely changes — not because you failed, but because that’s how minimum payments are designed to work.

 The minimum isn’t designed for progress